-It indicates that Clarrie Forty cane cutters and mill hands, at a mass A.W.U. meeting at Murwillumbah last night, decided to stop work if all union members had not paid representative for the their union dues by next Friday, and that no more cane would be supplied to the C.S.R.
+Forty cane cutters and mill hands, at a mass A.W.U. meeting at Murwillumbah last night, decided to stop work if all union members had not paid their union dues by next Friday, and that no more cane would be supplied to the C.S.R.
 Mil at Condong.
-Assistants and other works in the area and

-The A.W.U. organiser, Mr C. F. Maloney, told members: "The Richmond and Clarence are right behind 45."
+The A.W.U. organiser, Mr C. F. Maloney, told members: "The Richmond and Clarence are right behind